ARMmbed/easy-connect/README.md

 ## Extra defines

 If you'd like to use Easy Connect with mbed Client then you're in luck.
 Easy Connect automatically defines the `MBED_SERVER_ADDRESS` macro depending on your connectivity method (either IPv4 or IPv6 address).
-Use this address to connect to the right instance of mbed Cloud.
+Use this address to connect to the right instance of mbed Device Connector.